 Meet The Teachers

-Jada Santoro | Science
+Jada Santoro, M.Ed. | Science

 Founder & Program Director

-Erika Tsouras | Art
+Erika Tsouras, M.Ed. | Art

 Erika Tsouras is a local artist and art educator with over a decade of experience helping students discover their creative spark.
 She paints with watercolor on raw wood panels, often allowing the natural wood grain to guide her expression of beauty and emotion found in the natural world.
 Erika holds a Master’s Degree in Art Education from NAU and has been teaching K–12 art in Flagstaff since 2008.
 She is also the founder of Meadowlark Art Studio, where she shares her passion for creativity and community through classes, workshops, and original artwork.

 At Trailblazers, Erika leads students through rich, hands-on art experiences rooted in creative freedom and connection.
 Her classes draw inspiration from nature, literature, and student imagination, while also introducing students to influential artists from history and traditional art forms from around the world.
-Youth are encouraged to experiment, take creative risks, and approach art as both personal expression and cultural exploration.
+Students are encouraged to experiment, take creative risks, and approach art as both personal expression and cultural exploration.

 Erika believes that art-making is a natural human impulse and that everyone deserves to enjoy the creative process and feel empowered to make their mark.
 In her classroom, every student is welcomed with warmth, acceptance, and a gentle invitation to create without fear or comparison.